Archived News Articles & Announcements

 December 15/17 — As dangerous as opioids — Benzo overprescription becoming a crisis.

-November 30/17 — Operating in Darkness: BC's Mental Health Act Detention System (PDF–7.09 MB).
+November 30/17 — Operating in Darkness: BC's Mental Health Act Detention System.
+Report (PDF–7.09 MB).
 New report finds disturbing rights violations in BC's mental health detention system.

 BC's mental health detention system has been operating in darkness for too long.
 While other Canadian provinces have been conducting investigations to evaluate their mental health detention systems, the BC Government has failed to engage in any systemic review. — Laura Johnston

 November 24/17 — How the new impatient patient is disrupting medicine.
 Patient activists have never been as vocal.
 But are they truly being heard?